 In 2009 the combined number of graduates in undergraduate and college training (based on ISCED training areas) equalled 33 in the training area of natural sciences, 1,800 in the training area of informatics, 2,601 in the training area of technical sciences and 672 in the area of agriculture and animal health.
 The admission limits in higher education changed in line with international trends; in 2009, the number of students admitted to technical areas increased by approximately 1,500 and by 1,000 in the area of natural sciences and informatics.

-The 12th National University Students Conference on the Environment was held in April 2010, where 306 presentations were held in 21 sections (the students submitted 254 competition works in 2006 and 270 in 2008).
-In the framework of a competition in the section “Arts and the Environment”, works of art were exhibited on nature and the protection of the environment.
-76 students submitted 95 competition works in the competition.
+The 13th National University Students Conference on the Environment was held in April 2012, where 189 presentations were held in 23 sections (the students submitted 254 competition works in 2006, 270 in 2008 and 306 in 2010).
+In the framework of the individual section “Arts and the Environment”, works of art were exhibited on nature and the protection of the environment publicly.

 The indicators of our proposal worked out for the uniform and comparable, quality performance requirements applicable to the financing of institutions of higher education include environmental responsibility, measured with data linked to professional training, education and own practices.